 Live Caption is a tool developed by Google, designed to subtitle media as it's happening.

 The feature can work regardless of whether the intended media has a subtitle setting or not.
-Live Caption works across a range of applications, from the educational app Nebula to a Twitter video.
-It even works on adverts.
+Live Caption works across a range of applications, including audio only formats such as podcasts and BBC Sounds, and it even works on adverts.

 As long as the app allows Live Caption to have access to its audio, the software will transcribe audio into text.